-The purpose of the Residents as Educators (RAE) Program is to provide instructional development support for all residents to enhance their teaching and assessment practices.
-The program provides interactive workshops at the department or residency program level and will assist Residency Program Directors in developing their own RAE programs.
+The purpose of the Residents as Educators (RAE) Program is to provide instructional development support for all residents who teach medical students in clinical or classroom settings.
+We aim to assist residents in enhancing their teaching, assessment and feedback practices.
+The program provides interactive workshops at the department or residency program level and will assist Residency Program Directors in developing their own RAE activities.

-Workshops address the UA COM Educational Program Objectives, learning theory underlying the clinical years of our developmental curriculum, and use interactive approaches, including case-based scenarios and role-play to enhance or develop essential teaching and assessment practices.
+Workshops address topics such as adult learning theory, reflective teaching approaches, active learning strategies, inquiry-based teaching and professionalism, and constructive feedback and evaluation.
+Face-to-face activities always use interactive approaches, including case-based scenarios and role-play to enhance or develop essential teaching and assessment practices.

 Karen Spear Ellinwood, PhD, JD, Director